If you have not yet viewed Part 1 of this two-part series, click here to read “Determining the Business Value of IT Services”.

 - How to quantify service capacity and demand.

-Our SMART approach and SUM™ Solution allows IT Service Catalog teams to comply with tight budget objectives and to work smarter, not harder.
+Our S.M.A.R.T. approach and cloud-based SUM™ IT Service design tool allows IT Service design teams to comply with tight budget objectives and to work smarter, not harder.